Jun 10, 2025

 It may be possible to combine CAR-T therapies and bispecific antibodies to target different proteins in myeloma cells and achieve a cure for this disease.

-To summarize, bispecific antibodies are emerging as a new class of therapies, and J&J is leading the multiple myeloma treatment with two approved bispecific antibodies, TECVAYLI and TALVEY, which target BCMA and CD3, and GPRC5D and CD3, respectively.
-Pfizer has also entered the multiple myeloma treatment with ELREXFIO, another bispecific antibody that targets BCMA and CD3.
+To summarize, bispecific antibodies are emerging as a new class of therapies, and J&J is leading the multiple myeloma treatment market with two approved bispecific antibodies, TECVAYLI and TALVEY, which target BCMA and CD3, and GPRC5D and CD3, respectively.
+Pfizer has also entered the multiple myeloma treatment market with ELREXFIO, another bispecific antibody that targets BCMA and CD3.
 J&J has better experience and a competitive advantage in the multiple myeloma treatment space.
 DARZALEX from J&J is the top CD38 antibody with regulatory approval across all therapy lines.
 To cut a long story short, following the success of monoclonal antibodies and CAR-T, many researchers believe bispecific antibodies can change the treatment landscape of multiple myeloma and will represent a new dimension of precision treatment.

 Article in PDF